Organ transplantation: ABO-incompatible transplants

 Because very young children (generally under 12 months, but often as old as 24 months) do not have a well-developed immune system, it is possible for them to receive organs from otherwise incompatible donors.
 This is known as ABO-incompatible (ABOi) transplantation.
-Graft survival and people's mortality is approximately the same between ABOi and ABO-compatible (ABOc) recipients.
+Graft survival and people's mortality are approximately the same between ABOi and ABO-compatible (ABOc) recipients.
 While focus has been on infant heart transplants, the principles generally apply to other forms of solid organ transplantation.

 The most important factors are that the recipient not have produced isohemagglutinins, and that they have low levels of T cell-independent antigens.
 United Network for Organ Sharing (UNOS) regulations allow for ABOi transplantation in children under two years of age if isohemagglutinin titers are 1:4 or below, and if there is no matching ABOc recipient.
 Studies have shown that the period under which a recipient may undergo ABOi transplantation may be prolonged by exposure to nonself A and B antigens.
 Furthermore, should the recipient (for example, type B-positive with a type AB-positive graft) require eventual retransplantation, the recipient may receive a new organ of either blood type.

 Limited success has been achieved in ABO-incompatible heart transplants in adults, though this requires that the adult recipients have low levels of anti-A or anti-B antibodies.
 Renal transplantation is more successful, with similar long-term graft survival rates to ABOc transplants.